sffjunkie/ama-tk/src/doc/index.rst

 ..
-Ask Me Anything documentation master file, created by sphinx-quickstart on Tue Apr 30 17:04:21 2013.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
+Copyright 2013-2014, Simon Kennedy, sffjunkie+code@gmail.com

-Ask Me Anything V0.1
+Ask Me Anything V0.2
 ====================

 Ask Me Anything (AMA) is a package to prompt the user for answers to a series